JamperCin/FormsCreator/README.md

 	"section":"Section B: Socio-Demographic Characteristics",
 	"pages":[ ]

 }

 ```

-**: To create your list of pages, follow the following format to get your json rendered :**
+**To create your list of pages, follow the following format to get your json rendered :**

- **:fieldCode :** Which is the unique Code that denotes every single page created, (MANDATORY)
+ **fieldCode :** Which is the unique Code that denotes every single page created, (MANDATORY)

- **:isRepeat :** Which is a boolean value to indicate whether this page will be created multiple times based on a value entered by user.
+ **isRepeat :** Which is a boolean value to indicate whether this page will be created multiple times based on a value entered by user.
 By default this value is FALSE (OPTIONAL)

- **:fields :** Which is the list of the individual views created in every single page.
+ **fields :** Which is the list of the individual views created in every single page.
 (MANDATORY)

 ```